“The violin is in his heart, as well as his fingers…executive genius!” Financial Times

-Maurice has played under the baton of Paavo Berglund, Sir Andrew Davis, Sir Colin Davis, Gustavo Dudamel, Rafael Frühbeck de Burgos, Sachio Fujioka, Sir Alexander Gibson, Sir Charles Groves, Eliahu Inbal, Sir Raymond Leppard, Sir Neville Marriner, Kurt Masur, Eduardo Mata, Sir Yehudi Menuhin, Michel Plasson, Sir Simon Rattle, Carlos Riazuelo and Pinchas Steinberg amongst others.
+Maurice has played, amongst others, under the baton of Paavo Berglund, Sir Andrew Davis, Sir Colin Davis, Gustavo Dudamel, Rafael Frühbeck de Burgos, Sachio Fujioka, Sir Alexander Gibson, Sir Charles Groves, Eliahu Inbal, Sir Raymond Leppard, Sir Neville Marriner, Kurt Masur, Eduardo Mata, Diego Matheuz, Sir Yehudi Menuhin, Michel Plasson, Sir Simon Rattle, Carlos Riazuelo, Pinchas Steinberg and Mark Wigglesworth.

 He has recorded for EMI-MFP, ASV, Pickwick and Philips.
 Many of his recordings have been singled out for special praise, amongst them Paganini Concerto No.1, Bach’s Double Concerto with Henryk Szeryng (Academy of St.Martin’s in the Fields/Marriner), “Virtuoso Violin” with Ian Brown, Gonzalo Castellanos Yumar’s Violin Concerto, a work dedicated to him (London Symphony Orchestra, the composer conducting) and Sonatas by Fauré, Franck and Debussy with Christian Ivaldi.

 Maurice is Professor and Honorary Member at the Royal Academy of Music since 1986.
 His masterclasses at international festivals are much sought after.
 He takes great pride and pleasure in seeing so many of his students excel in international careers as soloists, chamber musicians, leaders and players in renowned orchestras and, of course, teachers.